ofZach/devartRecorder/README.md

 - VAMP (for running NNLS)
 - curl (for getting mp3 streams)

+I use the following command line tools:

+- sox (for normalizing audio and stats)
+- id3cp (for id3 tag copying)

 There's both visual and audiory outputs for debugging, but this also runs headless (ofAppNoWindow).

 license:  GPL